-The crunchy texture and sweet taste of bean sprouts adds a flavour to many Chinese dishes.
-It’s this combination of taste and texture that has made bean sproutse a very popular vegetable in both the East and West.
+The crunchy texture and sweet taste of bean sprouts add a flavor to many Chinese dishes.
+It’s this combination of taste and texture that has made bean sprouts a very popular vegetable in both the East and West.

-First, a bit of clarification, by bean sprouts I am referring to mung bean sprouts, the distinctive plump silver sprouts with two yellowish “horns” at one end and a scraggly tail that comes from the sprouted seed of the mung bean plant.
+First, a bit of clarification, by bean sprouts, we are referring to mung bean sprouts, the distinctive plump silver sprouts with two yellowish “horns” at one end and a scraggly tail that comes from the sprouted seed of the mung bean plant.

 Chinese people have been growing mung bean sprouts for approximately 3,000 years however the popularity of bean sprouts in the West is a more recent phenomenon due to bean sprout’s health benefits and low calories.

 Bean sprouts are high in protein and vitamins B and C. Eating bean sprouts regularly is a great to boost the nutrition in your diet.
 Below are some of the health benefits that bean sprouts provide: